ding-lab/BreakPointSurveyor/C_Project/README.md

 ## Getting started

-Most simply, edit and run `1_get_BAM_paths.sh` to include information about sequence data used for creating structure plots.
+Edit and run `1_get_BAM_paths.sh` to include information about sequence data used for creating structure plots.

 If calculating RPKM data from RNA-Seq data, edit `2_make_RNASeq_paths.sh` accordingly.